Tax Deadline, Start, and Extension Dates in 2015 (for 2014 Calendar Year)

-It’s January.
-Other than 2 feet of snow being dumped on me this weekend, do you know what that means?
-Tax season has arrived.
+It’s January and other than frigid cold temperatures and seasonal mood disorder, you know what that means – tax season has arrived.
 This post will help get you in the mood and covers the 2014 tax deadline, filing start date, and extension deadlines for the previous calendar year’s taxes.

 Also – stay tuned – in the coming weeks, I’ll be offering up some free tax software to readers!